-The Group is committed to maintaining the sustainable development of its business and the environmental protection of the local communities in which it operates.
-The Group controls and manages the related parties that can affect the Group's operation and management systems through the established Procedures for Control of the Stakeholders' Needs and Expectations and maintains a close tie with its stakeholders, including government/regulatory organisations, shareholders/investors, employees, customers, suppliers, community, etc. and strives to balance their opinions and interests through constructive communications in order to determine the directions of its sustainable development.
-The Group assesses and determines its environmental, social and governance risks to ensure that the relevant risk management and internal control systems are operating properly and effectively.
+The Board recognises that the views of stakeholders are vital to the sustainability of the business and strives to establish a platform for communication between the Group and its key stakeholders to ensure a smooth flow of information.
+The Group controls and manages the related parties that can affect the Group's operation and management systems through the established Procedures for Control of the Stakeholders' Needs and Expectations and maintains a close tie with its stakeholders, including government/regulatory organisations, shareholders/investors, employees, customers, suppliers, community, etc. by using multiple channels and strives to balance their opinions and interests and understand their needs and expectations through constructive communications in order to determine the directions of its sustainable development.
+The Group assesses and determines its ESG risks to ensure that the relevant risk management and internal control systems are operating properly and effectively.
 The following table shows the means of communication with the stakeholders and the management response to the stakeholders' expectations and requests:

-Stakeholders Expectations and requests Means of communication Management response Government/ regulatory organisations Compliance with the laws and regulations Fulfill tax obligation Green operation Joint efforts in combating the COVID-19 Periodic reports/ announcements Communicate regularly with regulatory agencies Handle official business through government affairs website or application Uphold integrity and operational compliance Pay tax on time and make contribution to society Establish a comprehensive and effective internal control and environmental management systems Fully implement safety production responsibility system Actively implement various clean production measures Follow the government's COVID-19 prevention measures and guidelines to prevent the spread of the COVID-19 Shareholders/ investors Return on investment Information transparency Corporate governance system Information disclosed on the websites of the Company and the Stock Exchange Website and Official WeChat ID of the Company General meetings Investor meeting/ factory visit Management possesses relevant experience and professional knowledge in business sustainability Regular information dissemination by publications on the websites of the Stock Exchange and the Company Dedicated to improvement in internal control and focus on risk management Effectively exchange opinions with investors through various communication channels Adopt effective preventive and control measures and fully resume work and production as soon as possible
+Stakeholders Expectations and requests Means of communication Management response Government/ regulatory organisations Compliance with the laws and regulations Fulfill tax obligation Green operation Joint efforts in combating the COVID-19 Periodic reports or announcements Communicate regularly with regulatory agencies Handle official business through government affairs website or application Uphold integrity and operational compliance Pay tax on time and make contribution to society Establish comprehensive and effective internal control and environmental management systems Fully implement safety production responsibility system Actively implement various clean production measures Follow the government's COVID-19 prevention measures and guidelines to prevent the spread of the COVID-19 Shareholders/ investors Return on investment Information transparency Corporate governance system Information disclosed on the websites of the Stock Exchange and the Company Website and WeChat Official Account of the Company General meeting Investor meeting or production plants visit Management possesses relevant experience and professional knowledge in business sustainability Regular information dissemination by publications on the websites of the Stock Exchange and the Company Dedicated to improvement in internal control and focus on risk management Effectively exchange opinions with investors through various communication channels Adopt effective epidemic preventive and control measures

-STAKEHOLDERS' ENGAGEMENT (continued)
+Stakeholders' Engagement (continued)